foolip/testing-in-standards/lifecycle.md

 When the first implementation ships, the standard and tests ought to be in good shape, so asking "What do implementations do?" and "What do the tests reveal?" for spec changes (see [WHATWG working mode](https://whatwg.org/working-mode)) becomes relevant.
 Around this time it would make sense to adopt a [policy for testing normative spec changes](policy.md).

-The [wpt.fyi](https://wpt.fyi) dashboard and [PR status](https://pulls.web-platform-tests.org) make it easier to understand the current status of tests and implication of proposed changes.
+The [wpt.fyi](https://wpt.fyi) dashboard and [PR results](https://pulls.web-platform-tests.org) tool make it easier to understand the current status of tests and effects of proposed changes.

 ### Second implementation and beyond